Contributions can be made online at www.pittccfoundation.com.

 P.O.
 Drawer 7007

 Many people who support Pitt Community College’s mission say they derive great satisfaction from their generosity and would like to do more.
 We can suggest creative ways to support the college and its students — ways that you might not have considered.
 The PCC Foundation may receive gifts of cash, securities, deferred gifts, property, equipment, in-kind gifts, and materials.
 These gifts are used to provide funds for scholarships, educational activities, and educational materials that can assist the students and/or enhance the services of Pitt Community College, Greenville NC.
 Contributions can be made online at www.pittccfoundation.com or by mail.
 Contributions may be mailed to: Pitt Community College Foundation, P.O.
 Drawer 7007, Greenville, NC 27835.

 Friends of the college are invited each year to support the Foundation’s annual fund drive.
 Contributions may be made at any time during the year.
 Contributions can be designated to programs or scholarships, or they may simply be designated to support the educational activities of the college.
 The Foundation Board carefully uses general non-designated contributions to provide extra support to current and planned programs and to support innovative projects.
 All PCC alumni, employees, trustees, foundation board, and community residents are encouraged to participate.
-For more information, contact Ashley Smith, Alumni & Development Services Director at 252-493-7229 or Donate Now.
+For more information, contact John Bacon, Director of Alumni & Annual Fund at 252-493-7229 or Donate Now.

 Gifts of Cash

 Cash gifts are the most common form of giving and are as easy to make as writing a check to the Pitt Community College Foundation.
 Your gift to the Pitt CC Foundation is tax deductible to the extent of the law.
 Many states allow state tax charitable deductions that can make your gifts even more economical.
 You can also establish a multi-year pledge to extend the impact of your gift.

 Increase Your Gift Through the Matching Gift Program